Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Introduction

 where $f$ is as before, and $h$ is proper and lower semi-continuous (lsc), and may be nonconvex.
 In particular, proximal methods \citep{lions-mercier-1979,fukushima-mine-1981} have been studied intensively in the last decade and have led to increasingly efficient implementations.

 We show that proximal methods can be used to implement exact penalty methods so they perform similarly to augmented-Lagrangian approaches.
 To do so, we study an intuitive algorithm that enacts the exact penalty scheme, but in which subproblems are solved by a first-order proximal method proposed in \citep{aravkin-baraldi-orban-2022,aravkin-baraldi-leconte-orban-2021}, and a second-order proximal method proposed in \citep{diouane-habiboullah-orban-2024}.
 We establish convergence of an appropriate stationarity measure to zero, and a worst-case complexity bound of $\mathcal{O}(\epsilon^{-2})$ to bring said measure below \(\epsilon > 0\) under the Mangarasian-Fromowitz constraint qualification and Lipschitz continuity of the objective gradient and constraint Jacobian.
+While the Lipschitz continuity of the objective gradient is not required for convergence in view of \citep{diouane-habiboullah-orban-2024}, it is used in our analysis to derive the complexity bound.
 In a degenerate scenario where the penalty parameter grows unbounded, the complexity becomes \(\mathcal{O}(\epsilon^{-8})\), which is worse than the bound \(\mathcal{O}(\epsilon^{-5})\) developed in \citep[\S\(3\)]{cartis-gould-toint-2011}.
 Although both bounds are correct, we justify the difference by arguing that our feasibility measure is properly scaled.
+We use our general analysis to implement the $\ell_2$-norm penalty method, though $\ell_1$ and $\ell_\infty$ variants may also be implemented efficiently, building upon the same framework.
 As far as we are aware, ours is the first implementation of the exact penalty scheme based on proximal methods.
 We report numerical experience on small-scale problems from a standard collection and compare our solver with an augmented-Lagrangian and an SQP method.
-Our preliminary implementation is on par with the augmented Lagrangian in terms of robustness and efficiency.
-It is on par with the SQP method in terms of robustness, though the former remains ahead in terms of number of problem function evaluations.
+Our preliminary implementation is superior to the augmented Lagrangian in terms of robustness and efficiency, and is competitive with the SQP method in terms of robustness, though the latter retains a slight edge in terms of number of problem function evaluations.